WAE/coronavirus/README.md

 https://nypost.com/2020/04/12/how-a-bronx-zoo-tiger-was-tested-for-coronavirus/ 20200412

-Run to following command to see current statistics for iceland uk and default country:
+The following command will attempt to show the current statistics for the default country, iceland and norway:
 ```
-coronavirus.statistics.zsh iceland uk # lists statistics for default country, iceland and uk
+coronavirus.statistics.zsh iceland norway # lists statistics for the default country, iceland and norway
 ```
 <!--coronavirus README.md EOF-->